Caps Lock (album)

-Caps Lock (stylized as CAPS LOCK) is the fourteenth studio album by the Japanese electronica band Capsule, released on October 23, 2013, by Warner Music Japan's sublabel Unborde as their first album release under the label.
+Caps Lock (stylized in all caps) is the fourteenth studio album by the Japanese electronica band Capsule, released on October 23, 2013, by Warner Music Japan's sublabel Unborde as their first album release under the label.
 It was released digitally by iTunes on October 16, 2013.
 Caps Lock debuted at number seven and thirteen of the Oricon Daily and Weekly Albums Chart, respectively, with 11,805 copies sold in its first week of release.

 Background, production and promotion

 In early 2013, the duo left Yamaha Music Communications, effectively shutting down the Contemode sublabel by releasing the best-of albums Rewind Best 1 & 2 in March as their last release from the label.
 On July 31, 2013, AsobiSystem (the duo's new management agency) and Warner Music Japan sublabel unBORDE joined forces by releasing a compilation album AsobiTunes, which had new and old songs from different Asobisystem and Unborde artists.
 Yasutaka Nakata had contributed four tracks to the compilation: a new song entitled "Rainbow", a remix of Rip Slyme's "Nettaiya", an extended mix of Kyary Pamyu Pamyu's "PonPonPon" and Meg's "Secret Adventure".
 On August 3, 2013, the duo announced that they had officially signed with Unborde.
 A new album was announced, with details disclosed on August 29, 2013, with a promotional photo, album title and release date.
 On September 10, 2013, the covers and track list for the album were revealed.